LeoNP8/LeoNP8/README.md

 I build whatever comes to my mind

 My main tech stack is Python, HTML, CSS and JavaScript.
-My favorite tools is Obsidian and VScode
+My favorite tools are Obsidian and VScode

 I am currently studding more Python